klebgenomics/Kaptive/README.md

 <p align="center"><img src="extras/kaptive_logo.png" alt="Kaptive" width="400"></p>

 Kaptive reports information about K and O types for Klebsiella genome assemblies.
-You can also run a graphical version of Kaptive via [this web interface](http://kaptive.holtlab.net/).
+You can also run a graphical version of Kaptive via [this web interface](http://kaptive.holtlab.net/) ([source code](https://github.com/kelwyres/Kaptive-Web)).

 Given a novel genome and a database of known loci (K or O), Kaptive will help a user to decide whether their sample has a known or novel locus.
 It carries out the following for each input assembly:
 * BLAST for all known locus nucleotide sequences (using `blastn`) to identify the best match ('best' defined as having the highest coverage).